n0-b-dy/dev-logs/README.md

 #### 04-22-2024.

 - Man, this React stuff is a doozy but I am kinda understanding the process a little bit more.
 The only thing that slows me down is that the app keeps BREAKING!!!!
 So frustrating.
 Anyways, imma keep chipping through.

+#### 04-24-2024.

+- So, I finally got the React project working and forgot to update yesterday but all that matters is it WORKS!!!
+I also completed another mini-python project and uploaded them on here.
+Gonna keep chipping away now.